 2. They extend your audience reach

 If you’ve been targeting mostly readers, it may be time to test the waters of video marketing or vice versa.
 This lets your brand reach out to more prospective customers that may prefer different content forms.

 So now that you have a better understanding of what repurposed content is and its advantages, let’s take a look at some of the hassle-free ways you use it for your own business.

 4 Easy Methods to Repurpose Old Content

-Maybe you’ve conducted your own market research or customer survey.
-Why not take out the most interesting bits of data and make a slideshow presentation from it?
+Maybe you’ve conducted your market research or customer survey.
+Why not take out the most exciting bits of data and make a slideshow presentation from it?

 You can also do this for your brand’s favorite quotes, or lessons or tips on link-building for businesses that you know your readers will appreciate.

 And what’s more, you can choose from a handful of free, online slideshow makers such as the following:

 - Adobe Spark

 We highly recommend Adobe Spark for brands who want an intuitive designing experience.
 The adjustments and design elements are effortless to play around with, and you don’t need prior graphic design experience to create beautiful slides.